SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Alternative installation: generating templates for Kubernetes Kubectl tool

-This is for users not wishing to install Helm server-side Tiller on the Kubernetes cluster.
-This method will first generate installable Kubernetes templates, then the templates are installed using the Kubectl tool.
+This is for users not wishing to install the Helm server-side Tiller on the Kubernetes cluster.

+This method will first generate installable Kubernetes templates from this project's Helm charts, then the templates can be installed using the Kubectl tool.

 ### Step 1: Generate Kubernetes templates for Solace message broker deployment

-1) Clone the Solace Kubernetes quickstart git project
+1) Clone this project:

 ```sh
 git clone https://github.com/SolaceProducts/solace-kubernetes-quickstart.git